pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_format.md

 Please note that this tool can be handy in the case of full uninstallation of Pydio Cells.
 Use it to transform a flat storage to a structured one **before** uninstalling Cells!

-## Special Case : "Internal" Storage
+## Special Case: "Internal" Storage

 A third format, derived from Flat, is available to create specific datasources used for internal data, namely thumbnails and files versions.
 These datasources are using the same format as Flat, but have the specificity of not sending events to various parts of the application.